 The Welcome Wall

 For 20 years, the Welcome Wall at Pyrmont Bay Wharf has celebrated and recorded the stories of those who left their native shores to make Australia home.
-The museum is planning a renewal of this project, with a new launch in late 2019.
+Honour your family's migration heritage by including an inscription on the Welcome Wall.

 This article originally appeared in Signals magazine (Issue 128).